1. Writing a Multi Layer Feedforward Neural Network from Scratch

 input_shape

-: It is for the number of input from previous layer's neurons.neurons
+: It is for the number of input from the previous layer's neurons.neurons

 : What activation function to use?bias